 What is your most current scientific focus?

-After researching earthquakes, architecture and their relationship, I became interested in water and its dimensions as a hazard and as a heritage.
+After researching earthquakes, architecture and their relationship, I became interested in water and its dimensions as a hazard and heritage.
 This interest developed in the implementation of humanities in hazards research with the help of information technologies.
 My current research interests revolve around digital humanities: photography archives.
-I work with public space, or with memory in cemeteries and I deal with building the so-called ‘heritage habitat’, a concept developed by Cristina Olga Gociman, unravelling around the fact that post-disaster important landmarks (as defined by Kevin Lynch in his ‘The image of the city’) have to be conserved in order to facilitate resilience, the adaptive capacity to manage change, order and disorder over time, in this specific case, within an urban context.
+I work with public space or with memory in cemeteries.
+I deal with building the so-called ‘heritage habitat’, a concept developed by Cristina Olga Gociman, unravelling around the fact that post-disaster important landmarks (as defined by Kevin Lynch in his ‘The image of the city’) have to be conserved to facilitate resilience, the adaptive capacity to manage change, order and disorder over time, in this specific case, within an urban context.
 Moreover, I am involved in research networks related to information technology (IT) and heritage and arts and humanities (COST, ESF RNP, ICOMOS), but also in the evaluation of EU and nationally funded projects from various countries in the field of IT and cultural heritage, sometimes with hazards component.

-What are in your opinion the most recent and important advances in research addressing the impact of natural hazards on our modern society and infrastructure?
+What are, in your opinion, the most recent and important advances in research addressing the impact of natural hazards on our modern society and infrastructure?